Development of Chinese Music

 Folk Songs in North Shanxi Province

-The North Shanbei Province is a divine land on Huangtu Plateau where the local people are honest and hard working.
+The North Shannxi Province is a divine land on Huangtu Plateau where the local people are honest and hard working.
 Local people here are plain and industrious.
 Males tend to be are serious and sober while females are open-minded and intense.

 No matter where you stay in this region, be it on the top of high mountains, on zig-zagging paths, or on a wide expanse of flat land, you would hear the melodious songs sung by these people.
-This folk songs in the North Shanbei Province are very well known and are a unique art form.
+This folk songs in the North Shannxi Province are very well known and are a unique art form.

 Guangxi Folk Songs